 History is Alive in St. Augustine

 Guns aloft, Spanish Militia soldiers enter the clearing.
 Each man looks tense but determined, unsure of the territory but willing to stake his life on it.
-Indians surround the soldiers, and suddenly it does not seem so easy to take La Florida.
+Indigenous people surround the soldiers, and suddenly it does not seem so easy to take La Florida.

 Scenes like this one aren't just a part of St. Augustine's past - they are part of the present as well.
 These are the living history scenes that create a real life storybook for visitors, stitching together the pages of the city's founding days.
 In St. Augustine, when words fall short, interaction, exhibition, and engagement bring these experiences to life for us.